 The Mary Alice Ohrman Program and Meeting Room may be reserved for use by local non-profit organizations.
 Maximum capacity of the Ohrman Room is 50 persons.
 For more information, call Library Administration at 834-1164 or email email@example.com.

 Two study rooms are located on the Library’s first floor.
 Reservations may be placed by contacting the Service Desk in person or by telephone (834-1164).

 The Villa Park Public Library provides study rooms for individuals or small groups.
 The study rooms are intended primarily for the use of students and non-profit groups.
 No products, services or memberships may be advertised, solicited or sold in study rooms, except for educational services provided by paid tutors.

 Use of a study room is limited to two hours per day, although that time may be extended by two hours when no one else is waiting for a room.
 A room may be reserved up to one week in advance.
 Reservations will be held for 10 minutes after the designated time before the room is released to another user.
 Study rooms are available until 15 minutes prior to closing.

 Notary Public Service

 Several staff members are licensed to notarize signatures on documents.
 Please call before coming in, to make sure a notary is on duty.
-There is no charge for the witnessing and verification of signatures.
 We will no longer be able to notarize real estate transactions due to Illinois Notary Law.
 The library charges non-residents the maximum fee allowed under Illinois law, this fee is currently $1.00 per notary transaction.
 Please see our Notary Public Service Policy for more information.

 Except for periods prior to elections, when registration is closed, residents of DuPage County may register to vote at the Library.
 To register to vote, a person must be a U.S. citizen who will be at least 18 years of age and a resident of the voting precinct for 30 days by election day.
 A person who wishes to register should bring two forms of identification — one with current residential address.
 Please call before coming in.